 Cops: 18-year-old arrested for making threats after bringing rifle to theater

 Feb.
-23—An 18-year-old Brunswick man allegedly made social media threats earlier this week against employees of the Glynn Place Cinema, where he received a police trespass warning after bringing a semiautomatic rifle to the theater late Monday afternoon, according to Glynn County Police.
+24—An 18-year-old Brunswick man allegedly made social media threats earlier this week against employees of the Glynn Place Cinema, where he received a police trespass warning after bringing a semiautomatic rifle to the theater Monday afternoon, according to Glynn County Police.

 Gonzalez was booked into the Glynn County Detention Center at 10 a.m.
 Wednesday, jail records show.